groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-personal-storage-pst-or-ost-with-options.md

 ### Convert each personal storage content to different formats

 The following code snippet shows how to convert each personal storage content to a different format based on the content type:

 *   JPG attachments will be converted to PNG
 *   DOCX attachments will be converted to PDF
 *   Emails and all other types will be converted to HTML

-With v24.10 and later:

 ```csharp
 using (Converter converter = new Converter("sample.pst", (LoadContext loadContext) =>